Veterans Resource Center

 Message from Los Altos Rotarian Kelly

 Foothill VRC Through Los Altos Rotary Club, I have been involved with the Foothill Veterans Resource Center for over ten years.
-Los Altos Rotary started its Veterans Support Committee with the stated purpose to help support US Military Veterans in their transition frommilitary life into starting or continuing their post-military college education.
+Los Altos Rotary started its Veterans Support Committee with the stated purpose to help rotary rep 2022support US Military Veterans in their transition frommilitary life into starting or continuing their post-military college education.
 During this time, I’ve had the privilege of meeting hundreds of Vets coming through the Foothill VRC.This has been one of life’s truly heartwarming experiences and definitely a “labor of love.”
 Being a Veteran as well as a Foothill alum, I can honestly tell them “I’ve walked this very path you are on”and just might be able to help guide the way.
 My club members have helped raise almost a million dollars to provide scholarships, book vouchers, Smart Pens, computers and other necessities for the VRC.
 We have presented lunchtime “career exploration programs,” internships, part-time jobs and informational job interviews.We’ve also written letters of recommendation to four-year colleges for transferring Vets.The strongest indicator that Rotary’s relationship with the VRC has been effective is the continuing contact we’ve had after the Vets havegraduated and/or transferred to a four-year college.
 We’ve received texts and email telling us about their marriages, birth announcements, current jobs, businesses they’ve started, where they’re living, and some have gone on to pursue their Master’s Degree.
 We appreciate the years-long sacrifice these young men and women have made in service to our country and are glad to express that appreciation in our own small, short-term way.

 Respectively submitted,